MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/before-you-start.md

 ### Best practices for videos
 - Videos are best for first-time users.
 - Keep videos short and focused on a single step.
-- Overview videos don’t work well generally, because operators may think they’re supposed to do the assembly while they’re watching the overview video.
+- Overview videos don’t work well generally, because operators might think they’re supposed to do the assembly while they’re watching the overview video.
 - When filming video, make sure to show a wide angle for context and then a close-up of the actual work and hand motions.
 - Effective videos “teach” how to do something.
 If you just take a video of someone on the floor doing a process they’re very